Bischoff/feilong-client-go/docs/README.md

 # Documentation - Go Client Library for Feilong

-## Naming Conventions

-The following conventions are used both for function names and for input and output structures:

- * names use camel case, with no underscores: `user_profile` in Feilong JSON API becomes `UserProfile` in this Go library
- * acronyms are completly capitalized: `api_version` becomes `APIVersion`
- * abbreviations are sometimes completed, but never fully capitalized: `max_version` becomes `MaxVersion`, and `modID` becomes `ModuleId`
- * the Feilong name is not completely respected if it does not respect English grammar or is otherwise wrong: `GetGuestsList` becomes `GetGuestList`.

-The names differ quite significantly from the ones used in the Python library.

-Please refer to the individual definitions to know the exact names used in this library.

 ## Implemented Functions

 The numbers below refer to the section numbers in the [Feilong API documentation](https://cloudlib4zvm.readthedocs.io/en/latest/restapi.html).